weiland/HourlyImage/readme.md

 ### Why?

 I like to keep track of what I'm doing and where I am.
-And it's just a habit I'm doing since
+And it's just a habit I'm doing since I got a device with a webcam.

 ## License